RodEsp/dotfiles/README.md

 ## Licensing

-All files, configuration, and source code in this repo are licensed under [LICENSE](/LICENSE) unless otherwise specified within the file itself.
+All files, configuration, and source code in this repo are licensed under the [LICENSE](/LICENSE) unless otherwise specified within the file itself.